-Administrative License Revocation (also Administrative License Suspension): Confiscation of driver’s license immediately upon refusal of a breath/blood test, or arrest.
-More than 40 states have some form of Administrative License Revocation, which may be automatic or at the discretion of the arresting officer.
+Administrative license revocation (also administrative license suspension): Confiscation of driver’s license immediately upon refusal of a breath/blood test, or testing above the legal limit for breath/blood alcohol concentration.
+More than 40 states have some form of administrative license revocation, which may be automatic or at the discretion of the arresting officer.

-Blood Alcohol Concentration: The amount of alcohol in the bloodstream, measured as a percentage.
-BAC can be measured by either breath, blood or urine testing and is often used by law enforcement to determine whether a motorist is drunk.
+Blood alcohol concentration: The amount of alcohol in the bloodstream, measured as a percentage.
+BAC can be measured by breath, blood, or urine testing and is often used by law enforcement to determine whether a motorist is drunk.
 All 50 states have a limit of .08 grams of alcohol per 100 ml, and many states have lower limits for commercial vehicle drivers or those under 21.

-Horizontal Gaze Nystagmus or HGN: One of the three Standardized Field Sobriety Tests (SFST).
+Horizontal gaze nystagmus or HGN: One of the three standardized field sobriety tests (SFST).
 Nystagmus is rapid involuntary rhythmic eye movement – the eyes moving quickly in one direction and slowly in the other.
-Horizontal Gaze Nystagmus is assessed by lack of smooth eye tracking, distinct jerking at maximum eye angle, and onset of jerking prior to 45-degree angle.
+Horizontal gaze nystagmus is assessed by lack of smooth eye tracking, distinct jerking at maximum eye angle, and the onset of jerking prior to a 45-degree angle.